 Powdered Icing Sugar, a little Greek yogurt and blood orange juice as used to create a beautiful soft pink glaze to coat the top of the Earl Grey Cake.

 Blood oranges are only available for such a small amount of time, so if you can’t find them, don’t worry.
-Substitute with fresh lemon or normal oranges that are found year-round.
+Substitute with fresh lemon or regular oranges that are found year-round.
 Add a couple of drops of red natural food colouring if you want to achieve that pretty pink colour.

-This truly is the simplest one bowl cake to make.
-The perfect for week day baking!
+This truly is the simplest one-bowl cake to make.
+The perfect for weekday baking!